sunspec/pysunspec/README.md

 The pySunSpec package provides objects and applications that support interaction with SunSpec compliant devices and documents.
-It can be run in most environments that support Python and is tested on Wndows 7, MAC OS X, and Ubuntu.
+It can be run in most environments that support Python and is tested on Windows 7, MAC OS X, and Ubuntu.

 Copyright (c) 2018 SunSpec Alliance